asterism3/asterism3.github.io/_tabs/about me.md

 ---

 # Hello!
-I am asterlite, a obsidian enthusiast, an avid non-fiction reader, and a high school senior.
+I am asterlite, an [Obsidian](https://obsidian.md/) enthusiast, an avid non-fiction reader, and a high school senior.
 I've been sipping Matcha long before the hype.

 ***Here are a few fun facts about me, there is only 1 of which is true, make a guess!***
 1. I am 6 feet tall;